Zhanjiang: Return to China

 After reclaiming the territory from the French, the Republic of China renamed the area Zhanjiang, a historical variant of Zhanchuan, which had been under the jurisdiction of Zhanchuan County.
 Following the establishment of the People's Republic of China in 1949, Zhanjiang grew in strategic and economic importance.
 By 1957, it developed into a major modern deep-water port, capable of handling ships up to 50,000 tons.

-As part of Deng Xiaoping’s reform and opening-up policy in 1984, Zhanjiang was designated as an open city, attracting foreign investment and promoting industrial growth.
+As part of Deng Xiaoping's reform and opening-up policy in 1984, Zhanjiang was designated as an open city, attracting foreign investment and promoting industrial growth.
 Key industries included shipbuilding, engineering works, automobile manufacturing, electrical manufacturing, textiles, sugar refining, and chemical production.

 In the early 1990s, a rail line connected Zhanjiang to Guangzhou, later extended to Hai'an at the southern tip of the Leizhou Peninsula.
 This line integrated with the Guangdong–Hainan Railway, allowing trains to be ferried across the Hainan Strait to Haikou city, further strengthening regional connectivity.

+Zhanjiang's culture is distinct within Guangdong, heavily influenced by the Leizhou Peninsula.
+The local opera, Leizhou Opera (雷剧), is a unique art form with a history of over 300 years.
+The city is also a major base for China's South Sea Fleet, adding a significant naval element to its identity.